 Hi, I’m Matt.
 I’m a renter.
 I’ve been a renter for about 15 years.
 (Crowd breaks into applause or crowd sighs so fucking heavily that the lights turn off).

 Just like an alcoholic who attends AA for the first time, most renters (like myself) feel a certain profound degree of shame.
 As we approach our mid-30s and 40s, those friends who got lucky with family help or spent their 20s living at home with their parents and saving, start to slightly judge your predicament.
-They also enjoy blowing like a geyser of relief every once and a while, politely reminding you that they’re so happy they don’t have to “throw their money away” any longer.
+They also enjoy blowing like a geyser of relief every once in a while, politely reminding you that they’re so happy they don’t have to “throw their money away” any longer.

 Well, it’s all relative.
 You’re always gonna be throwing your money away in some way, whether it’s mortgage interest or condo fees or investing in renovations that don’t end up breaking even.
 The market also fluctuates, economies collapse and recessions are started, home valuations drop.
 Money will be thrown away by everyone.